preciofishbone/OmniaDocsG2/blocks/page-properties/index.rst

 .. image:: page-properties-block-general.png

 + **Title**: If a title should be shown for the block, add it in this field.
-If variations exists, as is in the image above, only one title can be set.
-In that case, titles in other languages are set in the variations.
-If no variation exists for the page, you can set the title in the languages active in the tenant.
+You can set the title in the languages active in the tenant (click the flag to change language).

 Display
 ---------